danielvartan/entrainment/docs/source/reference.md

 The `entrainment` package comes with 5 subpackages.
 Use the pattern  `entrainment.<subpackage>.<function>` to access the API from each subpackage.

-You are only interested in one subpackage, you can import it directly using a command like:
+If you are only interested in one subpackage, you can import it directly using a command like:

 ``` python
 import entrainment.model as model